swachter/play-macro-form/README.md

 # play-ext

 This project contains some extensions for Play.
+The project contains the following subprojects:

+1. **core**: a library that contains the "Form Definition" and "Styling" extensions.
+2. **play-mod**: a Play module that can be included in Play applications in order to use the "Form Rendering" extension.
+3. **play-app**: an example play application

+(The **plugin** subproject is used during the built only in order to check the instantiation of value classes.)

 ## Improved Form Handling